Data-Sci-2025/Analysis-of-Code-Switching-by-Korean-Popular-Artists/data-processing.md

+## Introduction

+## Previous Research

+## Research Questions

+## Data Methods & Collection

 ## Reading in the Data

-The code below shows the code I used to read in the data, where each song is its own csv file.
+Below shows the code I used to read in the data, where each song is its own csv file.
 I then created columns for the metadata associated with each song.

 ``` r
 #reading in packages I will need